wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 **What you often did together**
 **And explain what made you like him/her**

 One of my closest childhood friends is named Emily.
-We first met in our kindergarten class, and we quickly became inseparable.
+We first met in our kindergarten class, and we quickly became **inseparable**.
 Over the years, we remained close friends and went through many important life events together.

 Emily and I used to spend most of our free time playing together, whether it was at the park or at each other's houses.
-We loved to play dress-up and put on plays, and we were always coming up with creative games and activities to keep ourselves entertained.
+We loved to **play dress-up and put on plays**, and we were always **coming up with creative games and activities** to keep ourselves entertained.

 What I loved most about Emily was her kind and gentle nature.
-She was always there for me when I needed someone to talk to or to play with, and she had a way of making me feel calm and at ease even in the most stressful situations.
+She was always there for me when I needed someone to talk to or to play with, and she had a way of **making me feel calm and at ease** even in the most stressful situations.
 We shared many laughs and many tears over the years, but through it all, our friendship remained strong.

-As we grew older and went to different schools, we naturally drifted apart.
-However, we still keep in touch and occasionally catch up over the phone or on social media.
+As we grew older and went to different schools, we naturally **drifted apart**.
+However, we still keep in touch and occasionally **catch up over the phone or on social media**.
 I will always cherish the memories of our childhood together and the bond that we shared.
-Emily will always hold a special place in my heart, and I am grateful for the time that we spent growing up together.
+Emily will always **hold a special place in my heart**, and I am grateful for the time that we spent growing up together.

 ---